Asuraid/Asuraid/README.md

 <p align="left">Name's <b>Aid</b>; mostly here to chill with friends, casually chat, and blab about Genshin and OCs.
 I am a yumeshipper, and my <a href="https://toyhou.se/10313327.-genshin-impact-sylvie">OC Sylvie</a> (they/them) kisses and holds hands with <a href="https://toyhou.se/10313327.sylvie/14798357.zhongvie">Zhongli</a>; I will blab for hours if you ask me about them or Zhongli!!!
 I also <b><i>ADORE</i></b> other people's OC/Canons and/or self-ships, though I am non-sharing.</p>

-<p><b>Interests:</b> genshin impact / star rail / ace attorney / omniscent reader's viewpoint / fire emblem / pokemon / elsword (don't ask me abt gameplay I'll rant) / MXTX / FFXIV / hades (the game) / stardew valley</p>
+<blockquote><b>Interests:</b> genshin impact • star rail • ace attorney • omniscent reader's viewpoint • fire emblem • pokemon • elsword (don't ask me abt gameplay I'll rant) • MXTX • FFXIV • hades (the game) • stardew valley • HTML coding</blockquote>

 <p align="left"><b>For PonyTown Info/BYI:</b></p>
 <ul>